hail-is/hail/README.md

 The Hail project began in Fall 2015 to empower the worldwide genetics community to [harness the flood of genomes](https://www.broadinstitute.org/blog/harnessing-flood-scaling-data-science-big-genomics-era) to discover the biology of human disease.
 Hail has been used for dozens of major studies and is the core analysis platform of large-scale genomics efforts such as [gnomAD](http://gnomad.broadinstitute.org/).

-Hail is under very active open-source development.
-To learn more and get involved, check out the [Github repo](https://github.com/hail-is/hail), and view our talks at [Spark Summit East](https://spark-summit.org/east-2017/events/scaling-genetic-data-analysis-with-apache-spark/) and [Spark Summit West](https://spark-summit.org/2017/events/scaling-genetic-data-analysis-with-apache-spark/) (below), and chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev).
-Or **come join our team full-time** at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/)!
-We've founded a new Initiative in Scalable Analytics and are recruiting **software engineers** at multiple levels of experience.
-Details [here](https://www.linkedin.com/jobs/view/316818823/).
+Want to get involved in open-source development of methods or infrastructure?
+Check out the [Github repo](https://github.com/hail-is/hail), chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev), and view our talks at [Spark Summit East](https://spark-summit.org/east-2017/events/scaling-genetic-data-analysis-with-apache-spark/) and [Spark Summit West](https://spark-summit.org/2017/events/scaling-genetic-data-analysis-with-apache-spark/) (below).
+Or come [join us full-time](jobs.html)!

 [![Hail talk at Spark Summit West 2017](https://storage.googleapis.com/hail-common/hail_spark_summit_west.png)](https://www.youtube.com/watch?v=pyeQusIN5Ao&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS)